-Applications that are complete and responsive to the FOA will be evaluated for scientific and technical merit by an appropriate peer review group convened by the Center for Scientific Review in accordance with standard NIH peer review procedures that are described in http://grants1.nih.gov/grants/peer/.
-Incomplete and/or non-responsive applications or applications not following instructions given in this FOA will not be reviewed.
+Applications that are complete and responsive to this FOA will be evaluated for scientific and technical merit by an appropriate peer review group convened by NCCAM and in accordance with NIH peer review procedures (http://grants1.nih.gov/grants/peer/), using the review criteria stated below.

 As part of the initial merit review, all applications will: